Reviews You Can Rely On

 Credit: Matthew Blake

 The aggressive perimeter teeth of ExoTrac deck and Pivot crampons help provide traction.
 They work especially well on crusty snow over rolling hills or on flatter terrain as the perimeter teeth sink nicely into the snow.
-However, the Revo Explore only has one aggressive metal toe crampon, which can make ascending on icy terrain a little precarious.
-A heel crampon would help significantly here.
+However, the Revo Explore only has one moderately sized two-toothed metal toe crampon, which are suitable for moderate terrain but not as aggressive as we would like for steep ascents.
+The lateral traction is excellent for side-hilling, but more lateral rails or a heel crampon would help significantly, especially on descents.

-msr revo explore for women snowshoes review - the bottom of the revo explore is very textured but the traction...
+msr revo explore for women - the bottom of the revo explore is very textured but the traction...

 The bottom of the Revo Explore is very textured but the traction while descending is subpar.